sergioreoli/animate_bone_tools/README.md

 3. Select one or more bones
 4. Open the sidebar (`N`) and go to the **Bone Tools** tab

+### Features in Detail

+#### 🔄 Reset Bones
+- Resets **location** to (0,0,0)
+- Resets **rotation** to identity (0°)
+- Resets **scale** to (1,1,1)
+- Works with all rotation modes (Quaternion, Euler, Axis Angle)

+#### 🎛️ Rotation Controls
+- Rotate bones in **5° increments** (configurable)
+- Independent control for **X, Y, and Z** axes
+- Visual feedback with direction arrows
+- Supports all rotation modes automatically

+#### 🔀 Mirror Pose
+- Copies and flips pose from selected bones
+- Perfect for symmetrical characters
+- Uses Blender's native mirror system
+- Works with any armature orientation

+#### 📷 Insert Keyframe
+- Inserts keyframes for all transform properties
+- Includes location, rotation, and scale
+- Groups keyframes by bone name in the Dope Sheet
+- Uses current frame position

+## 🎯 Supported Rig Types

+- ✅ Mixamo
+- ✅ Rigify
+- ✅ Auto-Rig Pro
+- ✅ Custom Armatures
+- ✅ Any bone-based rig

+## 🛠️ Technical Details

+- **Rotation Mode Support**: Quaternion, Euler (all orders), Axis Angle
+- **Undo Support**: Full undo/redo for all operations
+- **Performance**: Optimized for real-time feedback
+- **Compatibility**: Blender 3.6+

+## 📖 Keyboard Shortcuts

+While no custom shortcuts are assigned by default, you can create your own in Blender's Keymap preferences for these operators:

+- `bone.reset_selected_bones` - Reset bones
+- `bone.mirror_pose` - Mirror pose
+- `bone.insert_keyframe` - Insert keyframe

+## ❓ Troubleshooting

+### "Select an armature first"
+- Make sure you have an armature selected
+- Enter Pose Mode before using the tools

+### "Select some bones"
+- You need to select at least one bone in Pose Mode
+- Use `A` to select all bones or `B` for box select

+### Rotation doesn't work
+- Check if the bone is constrained
+- Some rigs have locked transforms
+- Try resetting before rotating

+### Mirror doesn't work as expected
+- Ensure your armature is properly named (e.g., "hand.L"/"hand.R")
+- Blender uses bone names with .L/.R suffixes for mirroring

+## 🔧 Development

+### File Structure

 ### Panel Overview